light-magician/keyvalue.c/README.md

 # keyvalue.c

-A tiny key value store in pure C
+A tiny key value store with asynchronous handling in pure C

 ### compiling